ydrive/EasySynth/README.md

 Start the rendering by clicking the `Render Images` button.

+<b>IMPORTANT:</b> Take recorder, unfortunately, cannot be used to record sequences, as we could not find a way to integrate sequences it produces with our plugin.
+If you have an idea how this can be done feel free to leave your suggestions in the issues.

 <b>IMPORTANT:</b> If you need anti-aliasing applied on output images, set `Anti-Aliasing Method` in project settings to `FXAA`.
 Other options will have no effect and output images will have jagged edges.

 <b>IMPORTANT:</b> Do not close a window that opens during rendering.
 Closing the window will result in the successful rendering being falsely reported, as it is not possible to know if the window has been closed from the plugin side.